nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-06-18-tfs-event-handler-prototype-configuration-demystified/index.md

 ---
+title: TFS Event Handler prototype Configuration Demystified
+date: 2007-06-18
+author: MrHinsh
 id: "379"
-title: "TFS Event Handler prototype Configuration Demystified"
-date: "2007-06-18"
-categories:
-  - "code-and-complexity"
-tags:
-  - "code"
-  - "tfs-event-handler"
-  - "tools"
-  - "wit"
-coverImage: "metro-binary-vb-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "tfs-event-handler-prototype-configuration-demystified"
+slug: tfs-event-handler-prototype-configuration-demystified
 aliases:
 - /blog/tfs-event-handler-prototype-configuration-demystified
+tags:
+- code
+- tfs-event-handler
+- tools
+- wit
+categories:
+- code-and-complexity
+coverImage: metro-binary-vb-128-link-1-1.png

 ---

 There are a number of config options for the [TFS Event Handler Prototype](http://www.codeplex.com/TFSEventHandler/Release/ProjectReleases.aspx?ReleaseId=5057).
 I will describe all of them in depth here.
 The first step is to set the [Windows Communication Foundation](http://wcf.netfx3.com "Windows Communication Foundation") service options, which really only requires you to change one value.